KFUPM-JRCAI/gpt-oss-deployer/README.md

 You can serve the model using one of the following two methods, the model API will be available at http://[SERVER_IP]:8010/v1:

-#### Option A: Docker Deployment - Preferred
+#### Option A: Docker 🐳 Deployment
-This option uses Docker for a containerized deployment.
+This option uses a pre-built Docker container, so we don't have to worry about dependencies:
 ```bash
 ./serve_using_docker.sh ./gpt-oss-120b --gpus "0,1" --port 8010
 ```

 #### Option B: Native Deployment
-The following command sets up the environment and serves the API:
+This option sets up the environment and serves the API:
 ```bash
 ./serve.sh ./gpt-oss-120b --gpus "0,1" --port 8010
 ```